LunaLi-059/personal-website/content/_index.md

         investment issues with national security.
 The second part examines how technological competition prevents governments from negotiating bilateral settlements to trade disputes.</p>

-        <p>I hold an M.A. in Political Science from Duke University and a LL.B. in International Politics from
+        <p>I hold an M.A. degree in Political Science from Duke University and a Bachelor of Laws degree in International Politics from
         China University of Political Science and Law.</p>
     </div>
 </div>